callstack/ts-regex-builder/README.md

 Terminology:
 - regex construct (`RegexConstruct`) - common name for all regex constructs like character classes, quantifiers, and anchors.
-- regex element (`RegexElement`) - fundamental building block of a regular expression, defined as either a regex construct or a string.
+- regex element (`RegexElement`) - a fundamental building block of a regular expression, defined as either a regex construct or a string.
 - regex sequence (`RegexSequence`) - a sequence of regex elements forming a regular expression.
-For developer convenience it also accepts a single element instead of array.
+For developer convenience, it also accepts a single element instead of an array.

 Most of the regex constructs accept a regex sequence as their argument.